texfaq/texfaq.github.io/FAQ-longtab.md

 distinction of the first and last head and foot.

-The [`xtab`](https://ctan.org/pkg/xtab) package fixes some infelicities of [`supertabular`](https://ctan.org/pkg/supertabular), and also provides a ''last head'' facility (though this, of course, destroys [`supertabular`](https://ctan.org/pkg/supertabular)'s advantage of operating in a single run).
+The [`xtab`](https://ctan.org/pkg/xtab) package fixes some infelicities of [`supertabular`](https://ctan.org/pkg/supertabular), and also provides a "last head" facility (though this, of course, destroys [`supertabular`](https://ctan.org/pkg/supertabular)'s advantage of operating in a single run).

-The [`stabular`](https://ctan.org/pkg/stabular) package provides a simple-to-use ''extension to `tabular`'' that allows it to typeset tables that run over the end of a page; it also has usability extensions, but doesn't have the head- and footline capabilities of the major packages.
+The [`stabular`](https://ctan.org/pkg/stabular) package provides a simple-to-use "extension to `tabular`" that allows it to typeset tables that run over the end of a page; it also has usability extensions, but doesn't have the head- and footline capabilities of the major packages.